madhatter/nostalgix.org/_posts/2018-05-15-jekyll-rebuild-for-dsgvo.md

 point in doing so any longer anyway.

 The webserver running this site had an access log where I stored your ip addresses.
 I don't do this anymore.
-For what?
+What for?

 But to make sure that my static sites are not changed by a man-in-the-middle attack I renew the ssl certificate every now and then.
 If you would send some information/data to my websites it would be encrypted, too.
-But you don't need to, because I don't care.
+But you can't, because I don't care.
 And I don't save any of it.

+So, let's make this clear one last time: this is a private and personal website that does not make any profit at all out of it and which does not store any data of it's visitors and readers.

 [ds]: https://dsgvo-gesetz.de/ "Datenschutz-Grundverordnung"
 [gd]: https://www.eugdpr.org/ "The EU General Data Protection Regulation"